 Sunflower Seed Dip

 It’s doing its own thing.
 Don’t try to force this dip into a category.
-Just pour it into a bowl and devour it!
+Just spread it into a bowl, and devour it!

-Just like when you’re making a cashew-based sauce or dip, soaking your sunflower seeds is mission critical.
+Just like when you make a cashew-based sauce or dip, soaking your sunflower seeds is mission critical.
 Raw sunflower seeds take on liquid and get easier to puree when you soak, so this is not a skippable step.

 If you can find raw sunflower seeds for this recipe, definitely use them.
 Roasted sunflower seeds will medium work, but you won’t get as smooth a texture as you will with raw.

 Soak roasted seeds, too, and skim off any skins or debris that floats to the top of the bowl before you drain – that will help the texture out a bit.